Tunisia at the Olympics: Rome 1960 to Moscow 1980

-1984 to 2000
+Los Angeles 1984 to Athens 2004

 At 1984 Summer Olympics in Los Angeles, Tunisian weightlifters took part for the first time.
 In Boxing, Lotfi Belkhir reached the quarterfinals at light welterweight.
 In Seoul 1988, Tunisian table tennis players made their Olympic debut.
 The football selection met in the preliminary round the team from West Germany, which later won bronze, and lost 1–4.
 At 1992 Summer Olympics in Barcelona, in which a sports sailor competed for the first time, were unsuccessful for the Tunisian team.

-It was not until 1996 in Atlanta that a medal could be celebrated again.
+It was not until 1996 Summer Olympics in Atlanta that a medal could be celebrated again.
 Boxer Fethi Missaoui won bronze at light welterweight.
 In athletics, Ali Hakimi reached the 1500m final and finished eighth.
 In Atlanta, a Tunisian tennis player took part for the first time.
 Tunisian rowers made their Olympic debut in Sydney in 2000.
 The team was also unsuccessful in 2000 Sydney.

-2004 to present

 At 2004 Summer Olympics in Athens, Tunisian Taekwondoin and a gymnast competed for the first time.
 Swimmer Oussama Mellouli reached the final in the 400m individual medley and finished 5th.
 In women's weightlifting, Hayet Sassi finished 4th in the middleweight division.
 The taekwondoin Hichem Hamdouni was able to reach the quarterfinals in the welterweight division.
 Saber fencer Azza Besbes also reached the quarterfinals.